aojea/kindnet/README.md

 ## License

-KindNet is licensed under the Apache License 2.0.
+Kindnet is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for details.